3 steps to well-functioning Flex Boots

 Flex Hoof Boots are the softest boots on the market.
 In order to make the best use of them, the horse owner is required to think holistically and have some understanding of hoof management.

 So why did we make soft boots?
-It was a bit of a no-brainer for us: a soft boot is so much more comfortable for a horse than boots made of a harder material.
-Our boots have better cushioning and therefore make moving more comfortable to the horse.
+It was a bit of a no-brainer for us: a soft boot is so much more comfortable and well functioning for a horse than boots made of a harder material.
+Our boots have great cushioning and therefore make moving more comfortable for the horse.
 Compare this to you walking with hard boots on, or soft-soled sneakers.
-It's obvious that footwear with soft soles are better for the joints, for both us humans and our horses.
+It's obvious that footwear with soft soles is better for the joints, for both us humans and our horses.

 This guide will help you make the most of your Flex Boots, for the convenience of both you and your horse.